Advanced Topics

 public event EventHandler?
 VisualizationUpdated;

-public void ProcessOnAudioData(Span<float> audioData) { // Calculate the average level (simplified for this example) float sum = 0; for (int i = 0; i < audioData.Length; i++) { sum += Math.Abs(audioData[i]); } _level = sum / audioData.Length;
+public void ProcessOnAudioData(Span<float> audioData) { if (audioData.IsEmpty) return; // Calculate the average level (simplified for this example) float sum = 0; for (int i = 0; i < audioData.Length; i++) { sum += Math.Abs(audioData[i]); } _level = sum / audioData.Length;

 // Notify that the visualization needs to be updated VisualizationUpdated?.Invoke(this, EventArgs.Empty); }